(There’s a PDF file of photographs and a link to the New England Lost Ski Area Project at the end of this story.)

 So then again, as in earlier days at Tolman Pond, many neighborhood kids grew up skiing on the Jack Rabbit.

 As I sit here up on the hill, I look out over where the tow once was and where the Bombardier once ran.
 Perhaps someday the “Bomber” will be put back to use.
 Meanwhile, it sits in the shed behind the Farmhouse needing some fixing.
 Then again, perhaps some other means of uphill transportation will come along first.

 But for today, the kids, even some in their 20’s and 70’s, don’t mind climbing the hill to get in a few runs after work and on the week-ends.
-And, Barry, with his cousin Renn, his son Tom, his grandson Wayland, many other family members, friends, and even occasional cows, have kept the hill mowed, so that we can all look forward to a couple more runs down the Jack Rabbit – schussing into a few more decade.
+And, Barry, with his cousin Renn, his son Tom, his grandson Wayland, many other family members, friends, and even occasional cows, have kept the hill mowed, so that we can all look forward to a couple more runs down the Jack Rabbit – schussing into a few more decades.